-Similarly, to pay liability of $2000, one can use some other debt (Liability) or can use some Asset (Cash or Stock) or pay it off from retained profits (Owner’s Equity).
+Similarly, to pay a liability of $2000, one can use some other debt (Liability) or can, use some Asset (Cash or Stock), or pay it off from retained profits (Owner’s Equity).

 The below table would help in explaining the basic accounting equation clearly:

 The above examples highlight that the accounting equation holds and remains true for every transaction.
-Here, we have used plus sign for indication addition and minus sign for showing the reduction, however, in double entry system of book-keeping, the reduction and increase is shown by recording debits and credits.
+Here, we have used the plus sign for indication addition and the minus sign for showing the reduction; however, in the double-entry system of book-keeping, the reduction and increase are shown by recording debits and credits.